corstian/digital-garden/_blog/2025/IPv6 is your friend for small scale continuous deployments.md

 Or so I thought.

 For years I have be repulsed by IPv6 for its complexity, their illegible IP addresses, and a lack of understanding how existing concepts translated to the IPv6 paradigm.
 In the traditional IPv4 sense, getting access to a specific machine had been a complex undertaking.
-In absence of public
+In case no public IPv4 address could be directly bound to the machine it often required setting up port forwarding, proxy servers and more of the like.